-5310.2 Start Referee Assistants

-Depending on the size of the competition an adequate number of assistants have to be nominated.
+5310.2 Start Referee Assistants Depending on the size of the competition an adequate number of assistants have to be nominated.
+5310.2.1 Starter The Starter is responsible for the warning signal and the start command.

-5310.2.1 Starter

-The Starter is responsible for the warning signal and the start command.
 He/she assigns the supervision of the competitors to the Assistant Starter, and checks that the competitors are wearing their bibs and helmets during Inspection, Training and Competition.
 The Starter must be in contact with the Jury.

-5310.2.2 The Assistant Starter

-The Assistant Starter is responsible for calling the competitors to the start in their correct order.

-5310.2.3 Other Start Assistants

-As many start assistants should be assigned in these roles as needed to ensure good competition flow.

-- Crowd control: course access, start coral access

-- Start device operations

-- Bib distribution (number and color jersey)

-- Hand Timekeeper

-- Score Boards

-- Organisation of the start area

-5310.3 The Finish Referee

-In Cross the Finish Referee has the additional duty to supervise the correct passage of the finish line, the finish order of competitors and other occurrences like DNS, DNF, DSQ and other rulings.

-Others responsibilities of the Finish Referee: The Finish Referee will accept protests in the finish area.
+5310.2.2 The Assistant Starter The Assistant Starter is responsible for calling the competitors to the start in their correct order.
+5310.2.3 Other Start Assistants As many start assistants should be assigned in these roles as needed to ensure good competition flow.
+Crowd control: course access, start coral access Start device operations Bib distribution (number and color jersey) Hand Timekeeper Score Boards Organisation of the start area 5310.3 The Finish Referee Refer to General Rule 2004.5.
+In Cross the Finish Referee has the additional duty to supervise the correct pas- sage of the finish line, the finish order of competitors and other occurrences like DNS, DNF, DSQ and other rulings.
+Others responsibilities of the Finish Referee: The Finish Referee will accept pro- tests in the finish area.
 The Finish Referee must report all protests immediately to the other member of the Jury.

-5310.4 The Finish Assistants

-Depending on the size of the competition an adequate number of assistants have to be nominated.

-5310.4.1 The Finish Controller

-The Finish Controller has the following duties:

-- Supervision of the section between the last gate and the finish. - Supervision of the proper crossing of the finish line. - Recording the order of finish for all competitors who complete the course. - In WC and major events (OWG, etc.) the Finish Referee may cover these tasks.

-5310.4.2 Other Finish Assistants

-As many finish assistants should be assigned in these roles as needed to ensure good competition flow. and to help determine the finish order of the competitors.
+5310.4 The Finish Assistants Depending on the size of the competition an adequate number of assistants have to be nominated.
+5310.4.1 The Finish Controller The Finish Controller has the following duties: Supervision of the section between the last gate and the finish.
+Supervision of the proper crossing of the finish line.
+Recording the order of finish for all competitors who complete the course.
+In WC and major events (OWG, etc.) the Finish Referee may cover these tasks.
+5310.4.2 Other Finish Assistants As many finish assistants should be assigned in these roles as needed to ensure good competition flow. and to help determine the finish order of the competitors.
 The Finish Official assists the Jury with, DNS, DNF and DSQ rulings.

-- Crowd control

-- Finish line judge

-- Bib collector

-- Hand timekeeper

-- Score boards

-- organisation of the finish area
+Crowd control Finish line judge Bib collector Hand timekeeper Score boards organisation of the finish area Mixed Zone 155 100

-- Mixed Zone